 Mirel Ciprian Cucu and Milorad Muta_cu were arrested on 22 January 1993 in Sînnicolau Mare, near Timi_oara, and placed in preventive detention.
-Mirel Ciprian Cucu wes charged under Article 200 paragraph 1 of the Romanian Penal Code and faced a possible prison sentence of one to five years for "having sexual relations with a person of the same sex".
-He was released after two months' detention.
-Milorad Muta_cu was charged under the same article, paragraph 2, for homosexual relations with a minor and faced a possible prison sentence of two to seven years.
-In April, Amnesty International called for the immediate release of Milorad Muta_cu from prison.
+Mirel Ciprian Cucu has been charged under Article 200 paragraph 1 of the Romanian Penal Code and faces a possible prison sentence of one to five years for "having sexual relations with a person of the same sex".
+He was released after two months' detention and is now awaiting trial.
+Milorad Muta_cu has been charged under the same article, paragraph 2, for homosexual relations with a minor and faces a possible prison sentence of two to seven years.
 Timi_oara court released Milorad Muta_cu on 12 May 1993.
-Mirel Ciprian Cucu and Milorad Muta_cu were tried by the County Court of Timi_oara on 9 June 1993.
-They received suspended sentences of one and two years' imprisonment respectively.
+The trial of the two men however has been posponed.